Robert Weinberg (biologist)

-Robert Allan Weinberg (born November 11, 1942) is a biologist, Daniel K. Ludwig Professor for Cancer Research at Massachusetts Institute of Technology (MIT), director of the Ludwig Center of the MIT, and American Cancer Society Research Professor.
+Robert Allan Weinberg (born November 11, 1942) is an American biologist, Daniel K. Ludwig Professor for Cancer Research at Massachusetts Institute of Technology (MIT), director of the Ludwig Center of the MIT, and American Cancer Society Research Professor.
 His research is in the area of oncogenes and the genetic basis of human cancer.

 Robert Weinberg is also affiliated with the Broad Institute and is a founding member of the Whitehead Institute for Biomedical Research.
 Weinberg and Eric Lander, a colleague at M.I.T., are co-founders of Verastem, a biopharmaceutical company focused on discovering and developing drugs to treat cancer by targeting cancer stem cells.

 Career

-Weinberg earned SB in Biology from Massachusetts Institute of Technology in 1964 and PhD in Biology from the same institute in 1969.
+Weinberg earned a B.S. in biology from the Massachusetts Institute of Technology in 1964 and PhD in biology from the same institute in 1969.
 He was an instructor in biology at Stillman College in Tuscaloosa, Alabama (1965–1966), and a postdoc in Ernest Winocour's lab at the Weizmann Institute of Science (1969–1970) and in Renato Dulbecco's lab at the Salk Institute for Biological Studies (1970–1972).
 He joined MIT in 1972.

 Research

 He is best known for his discoveries of the first human oncogene Ras and the first tumor suppressor gene Rbp.
 371-381, which is partially documented in Natalie Angier′s book, Natural Obsessions, about her year spent in Weinberg's lab.

 In the late 20th century, advances in genetics led to the discovery of over one hundred cancer cell types.
 Cancer cells were noted for their bewildering diversity.
 It was hard to identify the principles that cancers had in common.

-He and Douglas Hanahan wrote the seminal paper, "The Hallmarks of Cancer", published in January 2000, that gave the six requirements for one renegade cell to cause a deadly cancer: In 2011, they published an updated review article entitled "Hallmarks of cancer: the next generation".
+He and Douglas Hanahan wrote the seminal paper "The Hallmarks of Cancer", published in January 2000, that gave the six requirements for one renegade cell to cause a deadly cancer: In 2011, they published an updated review article entitled "Hallmarks of cancer: the next generation".

-Weinberg is well known for both his cancer research and for his mentorship of many eminent scientists, including Tyler Jacks, William C. Hahn, Clifford Tabin and Cornelia Bargmann.
+Weinberg is well known for both his cancer research and for his mentorship of many eminent scientists, including Tyler Jacks, William C. Hahn, Clifford Tabin, Sendurai Mani and Cornelia Bargmann.
 He is currently studying cancer cell metastasis.

 He is also the author of the textbook The Biology of Cancer published by Garland Science, as well as two important accounts intended for a wider audience: One Renegade Cell: How Cancer Begins (1999) (Science Masters Series); and Racing to the Beginning of the Road: The Search for the Origin of Cancer (1996).

 As of 2021, Weinberg has an h-index of 209 according to Google Scholar.